 - + Jinks, Catherine: Evil Genius

 - I opened this book a skeptic.
 Figured it was another Model Spy (see Sharon Greenwood above.
 Better yet, don't).
 But this works.
 Hypothesis: what if mad-genius stereotypes were true?
 A hacker kid tries to escape bad adoptive parents, (criminally) bad teachers, (homicidally) bad classmates, a (flamboyantly) evil real dad, and a (transcendently) evil psychologist 'helping' him to be a... well, read the title.
 A dark comedy of moral suspense.
-The sequels, though vivid suspense yarns, are weaker; less to say than book one.
+The sequels are vivid YA thrillers but have less to say than book one.

 - + Kimmel, Elizabeth Cody: Suddenly Supernatural: School Spirit